kamranmuazzam/uloom/documents/questionbank/surgery/II/solved/II-A_B-solved.typ

 #answer[
   *Pathogenesis*

-  Age‑related loss of accommodation due to:
+  Age-related loss of accommodation due to:
   - Decreased elasticity of the crystalline lens.
   - Reduced contractility of ciliary muscle.
 Hence, the lens cannot increase curvature sufficiently for near focus → blurred near vision.]